GaurangTari4/Nerf-based-Camera-Pose-Estimation/README.md

 - **camera.py**: This script is designed to extract camera intrinsic parameters and save them in an `.npz` format.

-- **tiny_nerf.py**: Contains the Tiny NeRF implementation integrated with a pose estimation pipeline.
+- **tiny_nerf.ipynb**: Contains the Tiny NeRF implementation integrated with a pose estimation pipeline.

-- **modified_nerf.py**: An enhanced version of the Tiny NeRF implementation.
+- **modified_nerf.ipynb**: An enhanced version of the Tiny NeRF implementation.
 This script introduces:
   - Hierarchical Sampling
   - Stratified Sampling
   - Tone Mapping